jakubd/license-this/README.md

 # License This!

-Cross platform shell application that can add license information to the current directory with a simple:
+Simple cross platform shell application that can add license information to the current directory with a:

 Mac/Linux:
 ```